kittyinc/xrate_provider/README.md

 #### Rate Limiting:

-Each user is rate limited to 2 requests per minute.
+Each user is rate limited to 2 requests per minute for demo purposes.